Format209/Eze-U-Internet-Monitor/README.md

 # Ezé-U Internet Monitor

 A modern, real-time internet monitoring application with advanced speed testing capabilities.
 Monitor your internet connection with live data visualization, automated speed tests, multiple host monitoring, and customizable thresholds.
+This project has been vibe-coded to see how possible it is to create a fully functional internet monitoring tool.
+And although it has been vibe-coded it was still as challenging and fun to build! with more features and fixes planned for future releases.

 ![React 18](https://img.shields.io/badge/react-18-61dafb)
 ![Node.js](https://img.shields.io/badge/node.js-express-339933)